PrefectHQ/prefect/docs/guides/receiving-input-when-paused.md

 ## Handling custom validation

-While Prefect does validate the input that the user provides it can only validate the general structure of the input.
-If you need to perform more complex validation you can use pydantic's validation methods.
+Prefect uses the fields and type hints on your `RunInput` subclass to validate the general structure of input your flow run receives, but you might require more complex validation.
+If you do, you can use Pydantic's validation methods.

 ```python
 import pydantic